Alfredoeb9/Fitness-App-FrontEnd/README.md

     [x] - Make mobile more appealing (current)
     [x] - Have a unique landing page
     [x] - Fix the profile page to edit users.

-License
-Musical Mousse is licensed under the MIT License.